Somerset Council

 Patsy Temple, MSc PH, MFPH UKPHR

-Patsy is currently the lead in public health for children and young people physical and emotional health and wellbeing and health improvement.
+Patsy is currently the lead in public health for children and young people’s physical and emotional health and wellbeing, public mental health and sexual health.
 She has a background in psychology and health psychology and an interest in behaviour change.

 Dr Rachel Handley, MBChB MPH MFPH